claudio-silva/cloudflare-fullstack-starter/README.md

 [![CI](https://github.com/claudio-silva/cloudflare-fullstack-starter/actions/workflows/ci.yml/badge.svg)](https://github.com/claudio-silva/cloudflare-fullstack-starter/actions/workflows/ci.yml)

-A production-ready, agent-friendly full-stack foundation built to run on Cloudflare’s edge platform.
+A full-stack Cloudflare starter that gets you building real features immediately — production-ready, optimized for AI agents, and built to scale on Cloudflare’s global edge network.

-Clone it, set it up, and start building.
+Install it and start building.
 Authentication, database, UI, CLI, and deployment are all ready to go.

 A great starting point for your next MVP or SaaS app.